PunchThrough/bean-docs/src/everything-else/how-gap-and-gatt-work.md

 ### Roles

-Similiar to GAP, there are certain roles that interacting devices can adopt:
+Similar to GAP, there are certain roles that interacting devices can adopt:

 * __Client:__ Typically sends a request to the GATT server.
 The client can read and/or write attributes found in the server.
 * __Server:__ One of the main roles of the server is to store attributes.
 Once the client makes a request, the server must make the attributes available.